Frequently asked questions

 There is also a guest option available that does not require registration.

-To find charge points that Zap-Pay can be used on, click into Filters in the map page, then ‘Payment’ and tap the ‘Zap-Pay’ option, then click ‘Apply’ to filter on it.
+To find charge points which Zap-Pay can be used on, click into Filters in the map page, then ‘Payment’ and tap the ‘Zap-Pay’ option, then click ‘Apply’ to filter on it.

 To find charge points that take contactless credit/debit cards, click into Filters in the map page, then ‘Payment’ and tap the ‘Contactless debit or credit card’ option.
 Click ‘Apply’ to filter down.

-If using Zap-Pay while logged in, the receipt from charging will be stored within your account, which you can then view, and it will also be emailed to you.
+If you are using Zap-Pay while logged in, the receipt from charging will be stored within your account, and it will also be emailed to you.

 Guest users will have the receipt emailed to the specified email address.

-For any questions or support on Zap-Pay, please email support@zap-map.com.
+For any questions or support on Zap-Pay, please email our support team.

 In-car support